iPad 6 Wi-Fi Left Speaker Replacement

 Step 5

-- Feel free to jump over the next step!
+- Skip ahead to the next step!

 Step 6

-- Now, give that screen a gentle lift using the suction handle.
-We want to create a little gap between the digitizer and the frame—just enough to work our magic.
+- Gently lift the screen with the suction handle to create a small gap between the digitizer and the frame.

 Tools Used